andrew/ultimate-awesome/README.md

 - [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .
 - [awesome-elm-gamedev](https://github.com/rofrol/awesome-elm-gamedev) - A curated list of useful Elm tutorials, libraries and software for Game Development.
 Inspired by awesome list.
 Feel free to contribute.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
-- [awesome-useful-projects](https://github.com/furthir/awesome-useful-projects) - Curated List of 400+ Open Source Projects for Everyday Use.
 - [awesome-edtech-tools](https://github.com/hkalant/awesome-edtech-tools) - An ongoing curated list with awesome tools and resources for instructional designers.
 - [awesome-food](https://github.com/jzarca01/awesome-food) - A curated list of food related projects on GitHub.
 - [awesome-AIOps](https://github.com/OpsPAI/awesome-AIOps) - A curated list of awesome academic researches and industrial materials about Artificial Intelligence for IT Operations (AIOps).